attainu/python-project-mukesh-maurya-au9/DeliceusGo/README.md

 ### Name and theme
 Project Name : DeliceusGo
 Theme : Deliceus Go means serve the Deliceus Food only to make sweet relation.

+### Module and Technology used
+Python 3.8
+Use OS navigation
+Date and Time Module